Social media is a great, free way to network with your academic community

 Over 500 million people view Instagram stories, their 24 hour time-limited post.

 Instagram is a visual-based social media platform.
 While it used to be based around photos, Instagram now allows video too.

 You can share images and video as a post or story.

 Pro Tip: Did you know you can share you Instagram stories to your Facebook profile?
 This is an easy way to share your content with more people.

 And longer videos can be shared on IGTV, the section of Instagram now dedicated to longer videos.
-While this used to be a separate platform accessible for Instagram, it is now integrated with the native app.
+Recently, Instagram rolled out Reels, a new short video feature often compared to TikTok.

 You can even bookmark or share your favorite posts.

-I love stories because I can hop on and say hi to my audience.
+I love stories because I can hop on and say hi to people.
 I can ask them a question using a poll or quiz.